 This info was gathered from a recent event sponsored by Northwood Realty Services who brought together Moms who know firsthand what it's like to move especially with young children (and older ones), Moms who are also Real Estate Agents who have been on both sides of the moving experience, and Moms like me who love to organize and plan.

-Moving Tips for Timing Your Move
+Timing Your Move

 Think of your real estate agent as a coach who will walk you through the moving process any time of the year but if you're flexible below are some great timing tips that have worked well for others.